-This guide will take you through how to invest in Nike shares, what to consider before you buy, the latest Nike news, Nike’s recent market performance, and the best online brokers to use if you decide to invest in Nike shares.
+This guide explains everything you need to know about Nike shares, including what to consider before you invest, the latest Nike news, and company’s recent market performance.

-How to buy Nike shares, a step-by-step guide
+How to buy Nike stock, a step-by-step guide

-Buying shares in Nike is a simple process, even for the most inexperienced investor.
+Nowadays, investing in a public company is a simple process, even for the most inexperienced investor.
 The following list explains the steps you need to take to complete your investment.

 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in Nike shares.

 - Place an order for NKE stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for Nike’s ticker symbol (NKE) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Now navigate to the stocks section of your chosen brokerage platform.
+Here, you’ll be able to search for Nike’s ticker symbol (NKE) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the number of shares you wish to purchase and place your order.

 What is Nike?
 And should I invest?

-Nike (NYSE: NKE) is the largest manufacturer of athletic shoes and apparel in the world.
+Nike is the largest manufacturer of athletic shoes and apparel in the world.
 It owns the most valuable sports brand and has endorsed numerous high profile sports teams and athletes, most notably the likes of Michael Jordan and Tiger Woods.

 Nike is transitioning away from its traditional role as a wholesaler, towards a model where it offers direct sales to consumers through its apps and retail stores.
 It’s streamlining its product offerings in an attempt to be more agile and responsive to consumer demand.

 Below you’ll find information on how Nike has performed historically and its future prospects.
-It is a popular stock that has rewarded investors well of late.
-The pandemic has opened up new avenues for growth and sped up the development of its digital transition.
-Keep reading to see if those factors are enough to invest in Nike.
+It is a popular stock that has rewarded investors well of late as the pandemic has opened up new avenues for growth and sped up the development of its digital transition.

 Nike was already one of the top 50 US companies before its recent growth surge.
 It doubled in value between 2018 and the start of 2021, despite the coronavirus outbreak shuttering many of its stores.